nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 Note (1): The global configuration provider's download URL and TCP port 80 must be reachable from the Security Server Sidecar network.

-Note (2): Reference items 2.1 - 2.3 are provided to the Security Server owner by the X-Road Central Server's administrator.
+Note (2): The X-Road central’s administrator provides the reference items 2.1 - 2.3 in the reference data to the Security Server owner.

 Note (3): The Security Server member code usually refers to the organization's business code, although there can be other conventions depending on the X-Road governing authority's rules.